 The natural collagen and gelatin in bone broth is incredibly important for our skin, teeth and hair.

-Drinking this stuff every day if you can will give you luscious locks and long nails in no time.
+Drinking Chicken Bone Broth every day if you can will give you luscious locks and long nails in no time.

-I find my hair is glossier within a week of drinking delicious keto bone broth.
+I find my hair is glossier, my nails don’t break as often and my skin is glowing within a week of drinking delicious keto bone broth.

 Get home from work and starving?